 As Finn and Amanda navigated the NICU, Rob continued his fight with pancreatic cancer.
 “Rob no longer responded to chemo and was about to transition to hospice,” said Amanda.
 “He was so sick he couldn’t make it to the hospital.”

 Preterm babies usually stay in the hospital with their care team until when they would have been full-term to grow, learn how to eat and breathe on their own.
-But CHAMP allowed Finn to go home a month early.
+But the program allowed Finn to go home a month early.
 Amanda used the app to stay connected with his care team and took over feeding using a nasogastric (NG) feeding tube that was inserted before heading home.

 “It ended up being a major blessing,” Amanda said.
 “We were stretched thin going back and forth to the hospital.
 We were making it work.
 Without this program, we would not have had time together as a family at home in the place where we wanted to be.”